A Message from Dr. Deborah A. Flores, Ph.D.

 Dear Parents, Guardians, and Students,

-Recent state test results indicate that we are moving in the right direction as a district with consistent district-wide gains in proficiency over the last six years.
+State and local test results indicate that we are moving in the right direction as a district with consistent district-wide gains in proficiency over the last eight years.
 These gains are reflected in the positive growth that our schools have made on the State’s measure of student achievement, the Academic Performance Index or API.
 The state’s goal for all schools is an API of 800.
-In the spring of 2012, the District’s API was 804 and seven GUSD schools exceeded the state’s goal of 800; Brownell Middle School–815, Christopher High School-800, Gilroy Early College Academy(GECA)-931, Las Animas Elementary-863, Luigi Aprea Elementary-888, Rod Kelley Elementary – 841, and Solorsano Middle School-855.
-Additionally, five elementary schools were very close to 800 and are expected to exceed it this year – Antonio Del Buono–786, Eliot-782, El Roble – 797, Glen View–787, Rucker–780.
+In the spring of 2013, the District’s API was 804 and nine GUSD schools exceeded the state’s goal of 800; Brownell Middle School–820, Christopher High School-801, El Roble -808, Gilroy Early College Academy(GECA)-932, Las Animas Elementary-874, Luigi Aprea Elementary-875, Rod Kelley Elementary–856, Rucker-805, and Solorsano Middle School-840.

 The four-year cohort graduation and drop out data collected for state and federal accountability using the state’s California Longitudinal Pupil Achievement Data System (CALPADS) was first used as a baseline in 2011.
-The GUSD graduation rate for 2012 was 85.0% (compared to county - 81.1%, and state – 78.5%).
-The GUSD comparable cohort dropout rate for 2011-12 was 9.4% (County and state rate was 13.2%)
+The GUSD graduation rate for 2014 was 84.1% (compared to county - 83.7%, and state – 80.8%).
+The GUSD comparable cohort dropout rate for 2013-14 was 10.9% (compared to county – 11.1% and state rate – 11.6%)

 There have been a number of recognitions and awards bestowed on GUSD schools.
-Four of our schools have been selected for the highest recognition by the State called the California Distinguished Schools Award –GECA, Gilroy High School, Las Animas Elementary, and Solorsano Middle School (twice).
+Seven of our schools have been selected for the highest recognition by the State, formerly called the California Distinguished Schools Award and now called the California Gold Ribbon Award: Brownell Middle School, Christopher High School, Dr. TJ Owens Gilroy Early College Academy (GECA), Gilroy High School, Las Animas Elementary, Luigi Aprea Elementary School and Solorsano Middle School.
 Four schools were awarded the SJ 2020 Vision Award in 2012 by the Santa Clara County Office of Education – Luigi Aprea, Brownell Middle School, Solorsano Middle School and South Valley Middle School.
-All of our elementary schools received the prestigious Santa Clara County School Board’s Association Hoffman Award in the 2012 school year.
+All of our elementary schools received the prestigious Santa Clara County School Boards Association Hoffman Award in the 2012 school year.

-The school district’s enrollment has steadily grown in recent years despite the recession and poor economic conditions.
-We are expecting over 100 new students this school year with a total enrollment of over 11,300 students.
+The school district’s enrollment has steadily grown in recent years due to all the new housing developments in Gilroy.
+We are expecting over 100 new students this school year with a total enrollment of almost 12,000 students.
 In November 2008, the voters of Gilroy approved Measure P which provided funds for keeping pace with the steady growth by adding classrooms and new schools, Las Animas Elementary and Christopher High School are the newest.
-Measure P also funded major renovation projects which are underway (or are in the design phase) at the following schools – Brownell Middle School, Gilroy High School, Glenview Elementary, GECA, South Valley Middle School, Rod Kelley Elementary, and Rucker Elementary.
+Measure P also funded major renovation projects at the following schools – Brownell Middle School, Gilroy High School, Glenview Elementary, GECA, South Valley Middle School, Rod Kelley Elementary, and Rucker Elementary.

 In closing, I look forward to meeting you as I visit school sites and attend events during the school year.